Nursing Program Admissions

 To apply to the nursing program at SPSCC, you must submit a Nursing Program Application along with a non-refundable $25 application fee.

-Applications for Fall 2023 admission to the nursing program will be accepted starting on April 3, 2023.
-No applications will be accepted after June 1, 2023.
-Coursework completed Spring Quarter 2023 will be accepted towards admission to the program.
+Applications for Fall 2024 admission to the nursing program will be accepted starting on April 1, 2024.
+No applications will be accepted after June 3, 2024.
+Coursework completed through Spring Quarter 2024 will be accepted towards admission to the program.
 Application materials, dates of nursing information sessions, and information about the lottery process are available on this page.

 Admission Process

 Qualified applicants who have met the above requirements by the application deadline are entered into the nursing lottery, which selects students for the nursing program.
-Ten slots in the program will be specifically drawn for students who took 20 or more credits of their prerequisites at SPSCC.
+For the Summer cohort, five slots will be specifically drawn for students who took 20 or more credits of their prerequisites at SPSCC.
+For the Fall cohort, ten slots in the program will be specifically drawn for students who took 20 or more credits of their prerequisites at SPSCC.
 Applicants selected in the lottery process will be required to provide official transcripts, TEAS test results, proof of immunizations and be cleared through background checks in order to progress through the admission process.

-In the event that you are selected for admission to the Nursing Program, begin assembling your Passport Packet materials now.
-For more information on how to do this, see the Clinical Passport Requirements.
+In the event that you are selected for admission to the Nursing Program, begin assembling your Health Records now.
+For more information on how to do this, see the Clinical Onboarding Requirements.

 Nursing Program Application